bright60/xtrabackup/bash/README.md

 You'll need to ensure the setting *innodb_log_file_size* is set in your MySQL configuration file otherwise Xtrabackup will fail.

-See the following issue for more information: https://github.com/deviantony/xtrabackup-scripts/issues/1

 #### Scripts

 There are 3 scripts dedicated to backup: